Solved Examples on Income Taxes

 Show all work.

-Unless stated otherwise, use the Tax Table:
+Unless stated otherwise, use this Tax Table for all applicable questions:

 Tax Rate Single Married Filing Jointly Married Filing Separately Head of Household